 Monteria is a hot, steamy city on the Sinu River.
 There is a long park running alongside the river, the heart of the city center, called Sinu park.
 Take a morning walk through the park and along the river.
 The park is dense with trees, tropical vegetation and teaming with large iguanas, monkeys and sloths.

 At several points along the park there are ‘planchones’ or passenger boats taking locals from one side of the Sinu river to the other.
-The flat bottom boats are pulled across the river by a ropes stretching from one river bank to the other.
+The flat bottom boats are pulled across the river by a rope stretching from one river bank to the other.
 They say you can’t come to visit Monteria and not take a sunset ride on a planchone.

 Strolling north through the park and along the river, you come to the Muelle Turistico, or tourist docks, where boats from villages along the Sinu river still dock while on business in the capital city.
 The city’s big market, Mercado de los cuatro patios, is just across the street.